indicwiki-iiit/Football-players/README.md

 ### Scraping

-* scraping.py-- This is the sraping code used for extracting national career,birth place,highest market value,full name,debuts,tags details.
+* scraping.py-- This is the scraping code used for extracting national career,birth place,highest market value,full name,debuts,tags details.

-* clubname_scraping.py-- This is the sraping code used for extracting clubname of a player.
+* clubname_scraping.py-- This is the scraping code used for extracting clubname of a player.

-* Extra_scraping.py-- This is the sraping code used for additional data  of a player.
+* Extra_scraping.py-- This is the scraping code used for additional data  of a player.

-### Sample article
+### Male Football players sample article

 * This is the sample article for male football players

-* This is the sample for female football players
 ### genXML.py

 * This file used in importing the standard format of xml of male football players.

-* This file used in importing the standard format of xml of female football players.

 ### render.py

 * This is the code used for rendering the football players articles using jinja2 template named playerstemplate.j2 file in male football players folder.

-* This is the code used for rendering the football players articles using jinja2 template named .j2 file in female football players folder.

 ### readData.py
-* This contains all python code for generating football players sweetviz report,pickle and this the final code used for rendering the articles.

-* This contains all python code for generating football players sweetviz report,pickle and this the final code used for rendering the articles.
+* This contains all python code for generating football players sweetviz report,pickle file.

 ## Guide to generate female football players articles and corresponding XML files
 * Clone the repository into the local system.

 * For generating an article, one need: players(dataset), render1.py, femaleplayers_template.j2 and genXML1.py.
 Make sure that these files are available.

-* Running the readDATA1.py loads the dataset generates the sweetviz report and pickleDF.py
+* Running the readDATA1.py loads the dataset generates the sweetviz report and female_plyrsDF.pkl

 * Running the genXML1.py initialises all the functions necessary for XML generation